apache/spark/docs/ml-features.md

 </div>

 ## Approximate Nearest Neighbor Search
-Approximate nearest neighbor search takes a dataset and a key, and approximately returns a number of rows in the dataset that are closest to the key.
-The number of rows to return are defined by user.
+Approximate nearest neighbor search takes a dataset and a vector, and approximately returns a specified number of rows in the dataset that are closest to the vector.

-Approximate nearest neighbor search allows users to cache the transformed columns when necessary: If the `outputCol` is missing, the method will transform the data; if the `outputCol` exists, it will use the `outputCol` directly.
+Approximate nearest neighbor accepts both transformed and untransformed datasets as input.
+If an untransformed dataset is used, it will be transformed automatically.
+In this case, the hash signature will be created as outputCol.

 A distance column will be added in the output dataset of approximate nearest neighbor search to show the distance between each output row and the searched key.

-There are two methods of approximate nearest neighbor search implemented in `spark.ml`:
-* Single-probe search: Only the hash bucket(s) where the key is hashed are searched.
-This method is time efficient but might return less than k rows.
-* [Multi-probe search](http://www.cs.princeton.edu/cass/papers/mplsh_vldb07.pdf): All nearby hash buckets are searched to ensure exactly k rows are returned when possible, but this method can take more time.

-**Note:** Multi-probe search will run brute force nearest neighbor for MinHash when there aren't enough candidates.
+**Note:** Approximate nearest neighbor search will return less than k rows when there aren't enough candidates in the hash bucket.

-The example code will show the difference between single and multi-probe search.
 <div class="codetabs">
 <div data-lang="scala" markdown="1">